allegroai/clearml-docs/docs/faq.md

 You can use the `APIClient` class, which provides a Pythonic interface to access ClearML's backend REST API.
 Through an `APIClient` instance, you can access ClearML’s REST API services and endpoints.

-To use `APIClient`, create an instance of it then call the method corresponding to the desired REST API endpoints, with its respective parameters as described in the [REST API reference page](references/api/index.md).
+To use `APIClient`, create an instance of it, then call the method corresponding to the desired REST API endpoints, with its respective parameters as described in the [REST API reference page](references/api/index.md).

 For example, the [`POST/ projects.get_all`](references/api/projects.md#post-projectsget_all) call returns all projects